Punctuation

 • collecting donations

-Items that are fragments are usually left lower case; however, they can also be capitalized.
-Apply the same capitalization style for all items.
+For words or short phrases, the initial letter of the first word of each list item is usually lower case; however, they can also be capitalized.
+Apply the same capitalization style to all items.

 Job responsibilities: